-Jervis, B., Livarda, A. and Whelan, F. In Press, 'Conquest and cuisine: Interdisciplinary perspectives on food, continuity and change in 11th century England and beyond', in C. Dyer and D. Hadley (eds), The Archaeology of the 11th Century, Routledge.
+Jervis, B., Livarda, A. and Whelan, F. 2017, 'Conquest and cuisine: Interdisciplinary perspectives on food, continuity and change in 11th century England and beyond', in C. Dyer and D. Hadley (eds), The Archaeology of the 11th Century, Routledge.

 Jervis, B. 2014.
 Pottery and social life in medieval England: Towards a relational approach.
 Oxbow Books.

 Jervis, B. 2013.
 Conquest, ceramics, continuity and change.
 Beyond representational approaches to continuity and change in early medieval England: a case study from Anglo-Norman Southampton.
 Early Medieval Europe 21(4), pp. 455-487.